ibm-cloud-architecture/refarch-integration/README.md

 $ bx cs init
 ```
 ### Step 3: Deploy and run
-<>
+There are multiple steps to make the solution working in the following order:
+* Start DB2 server
+* Start App server
+* Start API Connect servers: Gateway, Management and Portal
+* Start Utility server
+* Start 'case inc' portal APP
+* Run end to end validation testing with the [following script](https://github.com/ibm-cloud-architecture/refarch-integration-tests#integration-test)

+Then the demonstration script follow the instructions [here](https://github.com/ibm-cloud-architecture/refarch-caseinc-app/blob/master/docs/demoflow.md)

+For demonstration purpose not all back end servers are set in high availability.
+For Resiliency testing some scenario are coded in the [testing project]().

 # DevOps automation, Resiliency and Cloud Management and Monitoring
 * DevOps
 You can setup and enable automated CI/CD for most of the *Brown Compute* components using Jenkins and Urban Code Deploy deploy on-premise.
 For detail, please check the DevOps project .

 * Cloud Management and monitoring
 For guidance on how to manage and monitor the *Brown Compute* solution, please check the Management and Monitoring project.

 * Making the Portal App Resilient
 Please check this repository on instructions and tools to improve availability and performances of the *Brown Compute* front end application.

 * Secure The Application
 Please review this page on how we secure the solution end-to-end.

 # Contribute